 Kroger CEO Rodney McMullen

-HFCs have thousands of times the warming capacity of carbon dioxide and supermarkets are leaking millions of tons every year.
+Kroger has a major problem with super-polluting, greenhouse gases called hydrofluorocarbons (HFCs).
+These HFCs have thousands of times the warming capacity of carbon dioxide, and supermarkets are leaking millions of tons of them every year.

 Some major chains like Target, Aldi, and Whole Foods are taking steps to reduce HFCs and use refrigerants with ultra-low Global Warming Potential (GWP) in their stores.

-However Kroger – a major grocery store chain – is not.
-The company has only committed to using HFC-free alternatives in 7 new stores, with no plans for its nearly 2,800 existing stores.
-At this rate, it would take Kroger hundreds of years to move off HFCs!
+However Kroger still is not.
+The company has only committed to using HFC-free alternatives in 7 new stores, and their latest plan is very short on details for its nearly 2,800 existing stores.
+And, if Kroger mergers with Albertsons, it will need to address HFCs in over 2,200 more stores.

 The climate crisis is here, and we need Kroger to take action to cut these dangerous emissions on a more aggressive timeline.